 A vibration plate is the latest fitness craze used by athletes and celebrities around the world.
 It’s sometimes called a power plate or a power vibration machine.
-A vibration plate can provide vibration therapy which in turn helps to build muscle and lose weight.
-When used correctly, advocates of vibration plates say that it can offer the same benefits as being in the gym for an hour.
+It can provide vibration therapy which in turn helps to build muscle and lose weight.
+When used correctly, say that it can offer the same benefits as being in the gym for an hour.

 There are plenty of factors to consider when buying a vibration plate, and this guide will help you every step of the way.